Christchurch Thistle

 Christchurch Thistle was a soccer club in New Zealand.
-The club lost 6 of the clubs first 11 during World War II, including Alan Charles Davies.
+The club lost 6 of the clubs first 11 players during World War II, including Alan Charles Davies.
 Club President Mr. A McAnulty said that "while the club was proud of the way in which its members had rallied to the colours, it felt keenly the loss of so many promising young players."